dobsondev/dobsondev-shortcodes/README.md

 The style will match that of your default page style, but if you want to change the style just wrap the shortcode inside of a div and then edit as much as the style as you want.

+If you want to take advantage of WordPress' transient API for caching, simply enter an ID for the cache_id argument.
+Note that this ID can be anything other than "NULL", it doesn't necessarily have to be a number.
+Once entered this will cause the shortcode to cache the results of the API call for 24 hours.
+This means the shortcode will use those cached results and speed up the load times for 24 hours, at which point it will then call the API again to get any updates and use those cached results for another 24 hours.

 **Embed GitHub Repo File Contents**

 [embedGitHubContent owner="Owner_of_Repo" repo="Repo_Name" path="Path_to_File" markdown="Yes/No"]

 This shortcode will display the contents of a file from any GitHub repository.
 You must include the Owner of the repository, the repository name and the path to the file.
 Optionally, if the file is a markdown file you can put markdown="yes" and the plugin will output the markdown as HTML onto the page.
 If you give the shortcode a path to a folder rather than to a file it will output an array of the folders contents.

+If you want to take advantage of WordPress' transient API for caching, simply enter an ID for the cache_id argument.
+Note that this ID can be anything other than "NULL", it doesn't necessarily have to be a number.
+Once entered this will cause the shortcode to cache the results of the API call for 24 hours.
+This means the shortcode will use those cached results and speed up the load times for 24 hours, at which point it will then call the API again to get any updates and use those cached results for another 24 hours.

 **Embed Twitch Stream**